nlhkabu/nlhkabu.github.io/_posts/2015-03-19-bdd-part-two.md

 #### Configuring environment.py
 We can use our environment.py file to define what should happen before and after certain points in our tests.
 There are [several hooks](http://pythonhosted.org/behave/api.html#environment-file-functions) we can utilise, but for our example, we're going to focus on:

 * `before_all` Code defined here will run before all of our tests begin.
-We'll use this hook to set up our browser
+We'll use this hook to set up our browser.
 * `after_all` Code defined here will run after all of our tests finish.
-We'll use this hook to quit our browser
+We'll use this hook to quit our browser.
 * `before_scenario` Code defined here runs before each individual scenario.
 We'll use this to setup (and teardown) our database.
 This will help us keep our data clean between each scenario.

 Our example: